tardate/LittleArduinoProjects/Girabot/README.md

 ## The Brief
-The requirements are nicely open-ended;-)
+The requirements are quite nicely open-ended;-)

 * Change behavior based on photocell input
 * Beep buzzer audibly